home-assistant/home-assistant.io/source/_docs/blueprint/selectors.markdown

 ## Floor selector

-The floor selector shows a floor finder that can pick a single or multiple floors based on the selector configuration.
-The value of the input will be the floor ID, or a list of floor IDs, based on if `multiple` is set to `true`.
+The floor selector shows a floor finder that can pick floors based on the selector configuration.
+The value of the input will be the floor ID.
+If `multiple` is set to `true`, the value is a list of floor IDs.

 A floor selector can filter the list of floors, based on properties of the devices and entities that are assigned to the areas on those floors.